 For anyone staying at the Boardwalk or the Yacht & Beach Club, entering the park from the rear is a lifesaver.
 The entrance on the International Gateway is less crowded and typically provides shade from the hot Florida sun.
 Even if you are not entering that way, the International Gateway is relatively quiet compared to the rest of the “world.”

-However, the International Gateway is a mainstay for character meet and greets.
+However, the International Gateway is a mainstay for character meet-and-greets.
 Consider this if you are hoping to help your child relax.
-If you are coming from the United Kingdom, head towards France.
-The International gateway is to the right before the bridge!
+If you are coming from the United Kingdom, head towards Fr ce.
+The international gateway is to the right before the bridge!

 Honorable Mention: The Skyliner

-If the gateway is packed, keep walking down the hill.
-You’ll need to leave the park for this option, but I promise that it’s worth it, as long as your child is not scared of heights!
-After leaving the park, head towards the Skyliner station on your right side.
-I promise that you can’t miss it, there are authentic gondolas in the sky.
-You can hop in and ride to the Caribbean Beach resort.
+If the gateway is packed, keep walking to the exit.
+You need to leave the park for this option, but I promise it’s worth it, as long as your child isn’t scared of heights!
+After leaving the park, head towards the Skyliner station on your right.
+You can’t miss it; there are authentic gondolas in the sky.
+You can opt in and ride to the Caribbean Beach resort.

 You may have to share the gondola with other families.
-However, if my son is having a troublesome time in close quarters, I ask for a little Disney magic.
-If you decide that you want to continue, you have the option to head to the Art of Animation or Pop Century Resorts or Disney Hollywood Studios.
+However, if my son is having a troublesome time in close quarters, I ask for a little Disney music.
+If you decide to continue, you can head to Art of Animation, Pop Century, or Disney’s Hollywood Stu os.
 We usually just turn around and head back.

-The key to this being a relaxing break from the park is to explain it carefully to our son and explain exactly when we will return to the park.
+The key to this being a relaxing break from the park is to explain it carefully to our son and to specify exactly when we will return.
 If your son sucks up data as ours does, here are some stats:

 - The ride from Epcot to the Caribbean Beach Resort station is 11 minutes each way.